Day Trip Canal Routes

 The next hour sees more woodland, a boat yard and a golf course as the canal skirts attractively round Rugby towards Hillmorton Locks.
 (These locks will take you uphill.
 They were part of the 1830 improvement which called for a doubling of the standard 7ft wide locks to speed the flow of commercial boats and so compete with the new wide locks on the Grand Union).

 This is about as far as most people go – you can turn around Just before or just after the first lock, or after the third at the top.
-The last possible turning point for a day trip is about half an hour further on just past the ‘Old Royal Oak’ pub, (providing good food and a marvellous safe ‘soft’ indoor play area for young children downstairs).
+The last possible turning point for a day trip is about half an hour further on just past the ‘Old Royal Oak’ pub, providing good food.
 It is however about four hours back to base from here.